theupdateframework/python-tuf/docs/GOVERNANCE.md

 The CB has the authority to add or remove maintainers.

 ## Changes in governance

-The CB supervises changes in governance.
-In the case where the CB cannot or elects not to do so, a quorum of the maintainers select the new CB as follows:
+The CB supervises changes in governance, but a majority of maintainers must vote +1 on the PR.

+## Changes in the consensus builder

 The consensus builder may be appointed for a fixed term or it may be a lifetime appointment.
 To initiate a change of consensus builder, or a change in the length of the appointment,  a GitHub PR must be opened.
-If a fixed term is specified, the PR should be opened no earlier than 6 weeks before the end of the CB's term, and  should be kept open for no less than 4 weeks.
-The PR can only be merged after the end of the last CB's term, with more +1 than -1 in the binding votes.
+If a fixed term is specified, the PR should be opened no earlier than 6 weeks before the end of the CB's term.
+If there is not a fixed term appointment, the PR may be opened at any time.
+In either case, the PR must be kept open for no less than 4 weeks.
+Additionally, the PR can only be merged with more +1 than -1 in the binding votes.

 Anyone from the community can vote on the PR with either +1 or -1.